microsoft/waf-adoption-strategy-sample/README.md

 #### 2) Azure Policy

-Azure Policy is a service in Azure that enables you to create, assign, and manage policies to enforce organizational standards and assess compliance at scale.
+[Azure Policy](https://urltbd.org) is an Azure service that provides creation, assigning and managing of policies to enforce organizational standards and assess compliance at scale.
-These policies help ensure that your resources are compliant with your corporate standards and service level agreements (SLAs).

 There is number of our of box polices aimed to check reliability related configuration of Azure Services.
 Custom Policies can be also written with the same goal.
-It would be recommended to close WAF best practices gaps not covered by Azure Advisor by deploying our of box Azure Policies covering WAF Reliability best practices and to consider writing custom Policies in case other defined WAF adoption Solutions are not adequate.
+The WAF recommendations which are not covered by Azure Advisor could be covered by deploying out of box Azure Policies covering WAF Reliability recommendations.
+Consider writing custom Policies in case other proposed Azure WAF adoption Solutions are not applicable.

-> [!NOTE]
-> Application quality class consideration - Advisor recommendation would need to be mapped in some way to the application quality class.
-Detailed solution design is out of scope of this strategy document.

 ##### Solution

-- WAF related policies are using Audit effect (not preventing deployment of resources)
+- Azure WAF related policies are using Audit effect (not preventing deployment of resources)
 - Deployed Azure resources are evaluated by the Policy and Policy compliance report is generated
 - CI/CD pipeline uses Policy compliance (e.g. over subscription if subscription is scoped to the Application) as a quality check and gate
 - One of the approaches for mapping the Application Class with a WAF Quality Class and associated Policies is use of Azure Management Groups or Tags to group/tag Application resources to a corresponding class.
-  - Example: Mission Critical app is deployed to "Mission Critical" Management Group which has "WAF Mission Critical" Policy Initiative assigned.
+  - Example: Mission Critical app is deployed to "Mission Critical" Management Group (or subscription with such Tag) which has "WAF Mission Critical" Policy Initiative assigned.

 #### 3) Azure Verified Modules (AVM)

-Azure Verified Modules (AVM) are pre-built, reusable infrastructure as code (IaC) modules that have been verified by Microsoft to meet best practices for security, reliability, and operational excellence.
+[Azure Verified Modules (AVM)](http://urltbd.org) are pre-built, reusable infrastructure as code (IaC) modules that have been verified by Microsoft to meet best practices for security, reliability, and operational excellence.
 These modules are designed to simplify the deployment and management of Azure resources by providing standardized, tested, and validated templates that can be easily integrated into your infrastructure.

 ##### Solution

-- Use AVMs to deploy Azure Resources and apply adequate WAF Reliability configuration
+- Use AVMs to deploy Azure Resources and apply WAF Reliability configuration
-- Organization or Department specific WAF configuration may be required to implement [Quality Classification Mapping](#application-quality-classification-and-level-of-waf-recommendation-compliance)

-#### 4) Documented Guidance and Standard
+#### 4) Documented Guidance and Standards

-Document any WAF best practices not covered by other "automated" solutions as a Guidance or Internal Standard.
+Document any WAF best practices not covered by other "automated" solutions as a Guidance or Internal Standard document.

 #### 5) Microsoft WAF Reliability Assessment (WARA)